 If you couldn't get enough of the drug Andor even then, you can spend leisurely hours reading the novel The Legends of Andor - The King's Song or use one of the countless fan legends.

-Andor Part III - The Last Hope is an outstanding cooperative adventure game that is visually inspiring and playfully challenges.
+Andor Part III - The Last Hope is an outstanding cooperative adventure game that is visually exciting and playfully challenging.
 Even the beginning is noticeably harder than in the predecessors.
-Even beginners could be frustrated by the rule of drawing lots - but more motivated if they are ambitious.
-With the first “correct” legend after the introduction, the level of difficulty increases significantly.
-Having to go through several game games for a successful conclusion is not uncommon.
-This is obviously good for the game, because despite its beginner-friendliness, wanted The legends of Andor never be a trivial gaming experience, the tasks of which role-players and adventure fans do in passing.
+Beginners could even be frustrated by the rules of the game - but with the right ambition it can be more motivating.
+With the first "real" legend after the introduction, the level of difficulty increases significantly.
+It is not uncommon to have to go through several games to successfully complete the game.
+However, this is obviously good for the game, because despite its beginner-friendliness The legends of Andor never be a trivial gaming experience, the tasks of which role-players and adventure fans do in passing.

-Facing the challenging legends entertains and forces players to be more deliberate than ever before in the kingdom of Andor.
-The stubborn opponents demand some planning from the adventurers and the use of the extended hero skills is anything but a playful sideline.
-Anyone who fails in certain legends despite all their ambitions can choose to resort to relief in order to be able to advance the story.
-Real fans will probably not use such "easy modes" and will simply die to success.
+Facing the challenging legends entertains and compels players to think more deliberately than ever before in the kingdom of Andor.
+The stubborn opponents require some planning from adventurers and the use of the extended hero skills is anything but a playful sideshow.
+Anyone who, despite all their ambitions, fails in certain legends can choose to resort to simplifications in order to be able to advance the story.
+Real fans will probably not use such "easy modes" and will simply die for success.

 Which is particularly positive The Legends of Andor III - The Last Hope is noticeable is the always necessary communication requirement.
 This makes the third part of the Andor trilogy an ideal image for cooperative game design.
 Because dice results are unpredictable, the luck factor must be weakened as far as possible through clever planning, so that the tough legends in particular are feasible.
 Errors are made at Andor part III sometimes forgiven, but often lead to defeat, from which real heroes emerge strengthened.
 Nevertheless, the great finale of the trilogy draws its fascination from the increased level of difficulty, also because experienced board players can no longer dismiss the adventure series as a trivial role-playing game.